nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 - Long papers (max 8 pages + references)
 - Short papers (max 4 pages + references)

+Appendices and acknowledgements do not count against the maximum page limit and should be formatted according to the guidelines below.

 To submit a paper, please access the [submission link](https://www.softconf.com/emnlp2021/NLLP).

 Conference proceedings will be published on the [ACL Anthology](https://aclanthology.org/).